 This was a radical break, and the mark it left was indelible.
 After the 1960s, everyone was free to imagine a different future, with or without blasters and rocket ships.

 But just like the 1968 DNC, the New Wave movement collapsed, and for the same reason.
 There was simply nothing to unite so many disparate visions beyond a rejection of the past.

 Just as Eisenhower is largely unrecognizable as a conservative today, liberal administrations of the conservative era, Clinton and Blair, were “Third Way,” or right-leaning centrists.
-Clinton’s achievements are all planks in a classic Republican Party platform: a balanced budget, welfare reform, and deregulation of the banks.
+Clinton’s achievements are all planks in a classic Republican Party platform: a balanced budget, welfare reform, deregulation of the banks.

 Unlike in 1959, today there actually are commercially available robotic vacuum cleaners.
-It was revealed a year or two ago that Roombas secretly make maps of our homes and beam them back to the company, ostensibly for “product improvement” but of course we can assume for marketing as well, which includes making profiles of our private lives.
+It was revealed a year or two ago that Roombas secretly make maps of our homes and beam them back to the corporate office, ostensibly for “product improvement” but of course we can assume for marketing as well, which includes making profiles of our private lives.

-This is digital sharecropping.
+Welcome to digital sharecropping.
 The new unfettered economy looks a lot like the old unfettered economy.
 John Deere and Monsanto have leveraged their capital position to exact rents on every crop — just like the landowners of old — and farmers, whatever of them are left, are dependent on the company store.